 You can eat and drink as normal on the day of your procedure.
 You should take all your normal tablets as usual (there are some exceptions, please refer to your appointment letter).
 The angioplasty will be carried out in the Jim Shahi Unit on Level 1, Battle Block at the Royal Berkshire Hospital.
-Currently, during COVID-19, please attend the unit alone.

 What to bring/wear: